Marco Balbul

-Marco Balbul (מרקו בלבול; born 13 July 1967) is an Israeli football manager and former player.
+Marco Balbul (מרקו בלבול; born 13 July 1967) is an Israeli football manager and former player who is the coach of Maccabi Netanya.

 Early life

-Balbul was born in Tirat Carmel, Israel as the youngest child of Sephardic Jewish immigrant parents who immigrated from Egypt to Israel in 1950.
+Balbul was born in Tirat Carmel, Israel as the youngest child of Egyptian Jews immigrant parents who immigrated from Egypt to Israel in the 50s.
 Aged 9, he was accepted to the youth system of Maccabi Haifa.

 Playing career

 Babul made his first team debut for Maccabi Haifa in 1986.
 Spending most of his career at the club, he won several honours including the Israeli Premier League and the Israel State Cup.

 He made his Israel national team debut against Greece in 1990.
 He has 5 appearance in the UEFA Euro 1996 qualifying.

 Managerial career

 On 28 December 2014, Balbul was appointed the new manager of Maccabi Haifa, replacing Aleksandar Stanojević who resigned from the job.

 On 11 August 2022, Balbul was announced as the head coach of Indian Super League club NorthEast United.
 But on 8 December 2022 he was sacked after the club failed to register a single win in the league.
+He is currently third assistant coach for the Zambia National team.